pgdr/talks/sw-demystified/PITCHME.md

 +++
 ### Software development

-there is not a single thing today not involving an instruction written by a developer
+Everything today is accommodated by an instruction written by a developer

-#### digitalization = it
+#### digitalization = IT

 +++
 ### Software development

- ... but we have methods, best practices and experience

-_(backed by empirical evidence)_
+* Why does it work?

 +++
 ### Software development

-* Why does it work?
- * it's a profession
+professionalism.

 +++
 ### Software development

-* we have
 * education
 * experience
 * methods, best practices
-* we also have
+* ———
 * responsibility
 * trust

-+++
-### Software development

-> Access to developers is a bigger threat to business success than access to
-> capital.

-In fact,

-> People are not your most important asset.
-The right people are.

 +++